-The MSH-RE Series inverter/charger is designed to allow easy access to wiring, circuit breakers, and controls.
-Its die cast baseplate with one-piece aluminum cover ensures maximum durability with minimum weight, as well as a cooler, more efficient operation.
+The MSH-M Series inverter/charger is designed to allow easy access to wiring, circuit breakers, and controls.
+Its die cast baseplate with one-piece aluminum cover ensures maximum durability with minimum weight, as well as cooler, more efficient operation.

-The front of the MSH-RE inverter is equipped with the following features (refer to Figures 1-1 and 1-2):
+The front of the MSH-M inverter is equipped with the following features (refer to Figures 1-1 and 1-2):

-- Power ON/OFF Switch a momentary pushbutton switch that alternately turns the inverter on or off. - Status LED Indicator this green LED illuminates to provide information on inverter or charger operation. - Stack/Accessories Connection Port (red label) a RJ11 port that accepts optional accessories.
-Note: The MSH-RE does not have the ability to be stacked. - Network Connection Port (green label) a RJ11 port that accepts optional network capable accessories (i.e., Auto Gen Start or Battery Monitor). - Remote Connection Port (blue label) a RJ11 port that allows an optional remote control to be connected. - 6 Battery Temp Sensor Connection Port (yellow label) a RJ11 port that accepts the remote Battery Temperature Sensor (BTS).
+Power ON/OFF Switch - a momentary pushbutton switch that alternately turns the inverter on or off.

+Status LED Indicator - this green LED illuminates to provide information on inverter or charger operation.

+Stack/Accessories Connection Port (red label) - a RJ11 port that accepts optional accessories.
+Note: the MSH-M Series does not have the ability to be stacked.

+Network Connection Port (green label) - a RJ11 port that accepts optional network capable accessories (i.e., Auto Gen Start or Battery Monitor).

+Remote Connection Port (blue label) - a RJ11 port that allows an optional remote control to be connected.

+Battery Temperature Sensor Connection Port (yellow label) - a RJ11 port that accepts the remote Battery Temperature Sensor (BTS).